shawnw/tawk/README.md

 * `OFS` Used to separate fields in `F(0)` when other elements of `F` are written to or `NF` is changed.
 * `CSV` 1 if in CSV mode, 0 if in normal mode.
 (Read-only)
+* `CSVQUOTECHAR` when in CSV mode, the character used to quote fields.
+Set by the `-quotechar` option.
+* `CSVQUOTE` Set to `always` to always quote CSV fields (Turned on by the `-quoteall` argument), or `auto` to only quote when needed.
+Attempting to set other values raises an error.

 CSV Mode
 --------

 If invoked with the `-csv` option, the output field separator (`OFS`) is set to comma instead of a space, and `print` joins its arguments with CSV escaping.

 When reading fields, the default field separator (`FS`) if not explicitly set is a comma, and only single-character separators are supported.
 Lines are split by a CSV-aware parser - so commas in quoted fields don't count, unlike if just setting `FS` to a comma in normal mode.
+The `CSVQUOTECHAR` variable controls the character used to quote fields (Defaults to double quote, set by the `-quotechar` option.)

 Also, the `print` command CSV-escapes its arguments, and `gets` reads a full CSV record, which may be multiple lines.